MoiMaity/Automata/README.md

 # Automata
-This repo is all about Finite Language and Automata Theory.
+This repo is all about Finite Language and Automata Theory in B.Tech. course.